Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Methods

 \subsection{Planetary Atmosphere Model}

-We use AGNI\footnote{\url{https://github.com/nichollsh/AGNI}}, a 1D radiative-convective atmosphere model, to simulate the thermal emission from a range of atmospheres on our list of targets.
+We use AGNI\footnote{\url{https://github.com/nichollsh/AGNI}} \citep{Nicholls2025AGNI}, a 1D radiative-convective atmosphere model, to simulate the thermal emission from a range of atmospheres on our list of targets.
 The radiative transfer is implemented under the two-stream and correlated-k approximations through the widely used model SOCRATES \citep{edwards_studies_1996,manners2017socrates,amundsen2017socrates}.
 We use gas opacity data from the DACE database\footnote{\url{https://dace.unige.ch/opacityDatabase}} \citep{grimm_database_2021} for the H$_{2}$O and CO$_{2}$ atmospheres we simulate here (shown in Figure \ref{fig:all_albedo_spectra}).
 Collision-induced absorption and Rayleigh scattering are included.
 As above, we use the SPHINX grid of stellar spectra for the incoming stellar flux \citep{iyer2023sphinx}.
 AGNI couples the radiative transfer to a convective model using mixing length theory \citep{joyce_mlt_2023,lincowski_trappist_2018}.
 The temperature structure of the atmosphere is found by solving for the state that conserves energy fluxes through each model level, subject to the boundary conditions.
 The effective temperature is set to zero, meaning that the planet is in radiative equilibrium with the star and is not undergoing secular cooling.
-A full description of the methods in AGNI will be published soon (Nicholls et al., in preparation).
+A full description of the methods in AGNI can be found in \citet{Nicholls2025AGNI}.

 Table \ref{tab:atmospheres} shows the suite of atmospheric models that we analyse in this paper.
 The heat redistribution factor scales the instellation applied to the model, and is a simple representation of heat redistribution from the day-side to the night-side by an atmosphere.
+This is a highly simplified representation of the real process of dynamical heat transport to the night-side, which would be better modelled by parameterised advection \citet{lincowski2023t1c}.
+As the purpose of the redistribution in our model is just to produce a non-zero brightness temperature on the night-side, we assess that our simple method is sufficient for our purposes and leave more realistic modelling to future work.